grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/05 constant-arrival-rate.md

       // It should preallocate 2 VUs before starting the test
       preAllocatedVUs: 2,

-      // It is allowed to spin up to 50 maximum VUs in order to sustain the defined
+      // It is allowed to spin up to 50 maximum VUs to sustain the defined
       // constant arrival rate.
       maxVUs: 50,
     },